jhorton84/React-Node-Tutorial/README.md

 • massive()
 <br/>

+In your /server folder you have probably created these files:<br/>
+`index.js` & `controller.js`<br/>
+These are also part of Node.Js

-### Let's Start at the Beginning
+## Let's Start at the Beginning
 If you haven't forked and cloned this repo yet, go ahead and do so now.
 <br/>
 Ok we are finally ready to start looking at some code.
 We have our foundational knowledge and we can start building on that.
 First, let's talk about how React works on a higher level.
 As you may know, HTML is what is displayed to the browser.
-In a traditional website you put your HTML in an .html file, javaScript in a .js file.
+In a traditional website you put your HTML in an .html file and javaScript in a .js file.
 However in React we write our html in our .js components.
 This can be mind-boggling for some, so lets remove at least some of the mystery.
 Below is a screenshot of what shows in the elements section after inspecting the page of a basic React app.
 In this image I haven't coded anything since the initial bootstrap command.

 ![create react app inspect](/src/images/inspect-App-child.png)

 Study this image, then navigate in your application to the /public/index.html file.
 Look familiar?
 The main thing you should notice from this is that in the above image we have a div with the `class="App"` as a child of the div with an `id="root"`.
 This occurs because of your index.js file inside of the /src folder.
 Let's take a look in here next.

-This file has a line that looks like this:
+`/src/index.js` has a line that looks like this:

 `ReactDOM.render(<App />, document.getElementById('root'));`

+Can you tell what is going on here?
+I hope so, but if not that's ok!
+This line basically states that React is going to render the App component (imported at the top of the file) `import App from './App';` by placing it inside of the element with an id of 'root'.
+The  `document.getElementById()` is a vanilla JavaScript method that will look for a div with the id attribute with the name passed in as the argument.
+In our case the name passed in is 'root' which we already found in the `index.html` file in our "public" folder.
+Because of this code we can now make the App component which is a child of the div with an id of root in our index.html file the parent component of the rest of our app.
+This way all of our components we create if children and grandchildren of App will also be a part of the application through this root div.
+If you have any further questions regarding this I recommend studying the `document.getElementById()` method.

 ## Available Scripts